PreethiS647/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ## Algorithm
 1. Gather a labeled dataset containing both spam and non-spam emails, with labels typically as 0 (non-spam) and 1 (spam)
 2. Clean the email text by removing punctuation, converting text to lowercase, and removing stop words to reduce noise.
-3.Split the dataset into training and testing sets, typically using an 80-20 or 70-30 ratio.
+3. Split the dataset into training and testing sets, typically using an 80-20 or 70-30 ratio.
 4. Train the SVM on the training data, allowing it to learn patterns associated with spam and non-spam emails.

 ## Program: